 If you've been using project-based learning with your students, keep it up!
 Student-driven, inquiry-based projects help students feel more invested in their learning, which can counter the feeling of disconnection they might be experiencing right now.
 Collaborative projects provide an opportunity for kids of all abilities and learning styles to work toward a common goal.
 Plus, you can use project-based learning to give students who need extra enrichment a chance to go above and beyond or, for students who are struggling to complete assignments, an alternative way to demonstrate learning.

 6. Maintain extracurricular communities.

 Kids in sports, clubs, or extracurricular activities form tight communities with coaches, leaders, mentors, and fellow students.
 Coaches and extracurricular leaders should continue to connect with athletes or students, being mindful that for some kids, you are one of their greatest role models.
 Practices, games, or special events may be canceled for your students, but you can still find ways to remain present from a distance and encourage the work ethic and skills you helped nurture.

 Create a team of support from community and school partners.
 Tag-team if necessary to have a greater impact and to provide the level of support students and families need.
 Don't try to do it all by yourself.
 In times like these, allow others to help strengthen existing relationships and build new ones.

 Common Sense is calling on Congress to fund devices and broadband service so all students can connect to distance learning this school year.
 Are your students connected?
-Share your story to #ConnectAllStudents here, and we'll make sure lawmakers hear your call.
+Share your story here, and we'll make sure lawmakers hear your call.
 Send us a video or tweet at us @CommonSenseEd on Twitter and @commonsenseorg on Instagram.